Vatican City in May: Why This Month Is Ideal To Visit

 shutterstock_328586018.jpg

 Trastevere provides affordable stays with plenty of character.
 The narrow streets are packed with lively cafes and traditional restaurants.
 Public transportation connects it easily to Vatican City, and walking is always an option.
 This area offers great value for travelers looking to stay near major attractions.
+You’ll also be close to Piazza di Santa Maria in Trastevere and the scenic Janiculum Hill.

 Family-Friendly Stays in Aurelio